- Solar advice hub

 You can take part in Solar Together if you’re a homeowner, small or medium-sized business owner, or tenant – as long as you have your landlord's permission.

-It only runs for a limited amount of time in each area, so watch out for when it comes back to Sussex.
+It only runs for a limited time in an area, but it should be back in Sussex before long.

-To learn more, check out our guide to Solar Together.
+For more information, read our in-depth guide to Solar Together.

-It’s not clear how many of these measures in Crawley were solar panel installations, but they make up about 10% of all installations across the country.
+Solar panel installations make up about 10% of all WH:SHF installations across the country.

-You can’t apply to the scheme, but if you live in Lewes or Wealden, you can contact your local council to advocate for your social housing to be included in any measures.
+You can’t apply to the scheme, but if you live in Arun, Crawley, or Lewes, you can contact your local council to advocate for your social housing to be included in any measures.

 National grants